What is the course about?

 - Explain a practical conservation approach appropriate for the type of damage to a book

-- Use learned skills to restore cloth covered boards and damaged pages.
+- Use learned skills to restore leather covered boards and damaged pages.

-- Conserve a cloth-bound book with a variety of materials including bookcloth, Japanese tissue and Western paper.
+- Conserve a leather-bound book with a variety of materials including animal skin, Japanese tissue and Western paper.

 What level is the course and do I need any particular skills?